matmanna/doctored/index.md

 ## Who?

 The theme was made by [me]() with heavy inspiration taken from [some blogs I like]() and [this blog post](https://danilafe.com/blog/blog_microfeatures/) by Daniel Fedorin on microfeatures.

+Also quite inspired by Mani Kumar's Xterm [theme](https://manid2.github.io/hugo-xterm/) for Hugo.

 ## When?